capyfile/capyfile/README.md

 ### 2. Run the file processing pipeline.

-At this moment you have two options to run the file processing pipeline:
+At this moment you have three options to run the file processing pipeline:
 * via `capycmd` command line application
 * via `capysvr` http server
+* via `capyworker` worker

 ## Examples